andycroll/andycroll.com/_posts/2023/2023-02-27-consider-find_each-for-active-record-assocation-loops.md

 ---

-The standard method for enumerating through groups of objects is `each`, both through arrays in Ruby and through Active Record models in Rails.
+The standard method for enumerating through groups of objects, both through arrays in Ruby and through Active Record models in Rails, is `each`.

 However, if you are looping over all the records for a model (perhaps to backfill data) or even over a large association you can encounter severe memory and speed issues both loading and processing enormous amounts of records as you loop.